How an airline employee was able to steal and crash a plane

 An airline employee stole a plane in Washington state and crashed in Puget Sound after being chased by F-15 fighter jets late Friday, but questions linger as to how he was able to do it and what security measures are in place to respond to these types of situations.

-An unidentified employee of Horizon Air, a subsidiary of Alaska Airlines, took off from the Seattle-Tacoma International Airport round 7:30 p.m.
+The employee of Horizon Air, a subsidiary of Alaska Airlines, took off from the Seattle-Tacoma International Airport at around 7:30 p.m.
 PT (10:30 p.m.
 ET) on Friday and crashed about an hour later, officials said.
-Officials did not release the employee's name but expressed condolences to his family and loved ones.
+Sources identified the employee as Richard Russell and officials on Saturday expressed condolences to his family and loved ones.

 The employee had worked for Horizon Air for more than three years, and had undergone multiple criminal background checks, said Brad Tilden, the CEO of Alaska Air Group, in a Saturday press conference.
 Employees face background checks that go back 10 years, which they are required to renew every two years.
 Alaska Airlines and Horizon Air said they were not aware of anything popping up during this employee's background checks.